Healthy Instant Pot Chicken and Rice Recipe with boneless chicken breast or thighs and brown rice cooked in one pot of electric pressure cooker.

 And don’t forget to subscribe to my YouTube Channel for weekly cooking videos!

 Instant Pot Chicken and Rice

 Healthy Instant Pot Chicken and Rice Recipe with boneless chicken breast or thighs and brown rice cooked in one pot of electric pressure cooker.
-Comes out perfect every time!
+One pot dinner for busy weeknights.

 - Prep Time: 10 minutes